auxiliaire/ticketing/README.md

 components in order, eventually building and running the backend and the frontend as found in the source code.

+Alternatively, a PowerShell script can be used too.
+This can start the application on macOS and Windows as well, provided that PowerShell is already installed.
+Usage: `pwsh start.ps1`

 ### Prerequisites

 The following prerequisites have to be fulfilled before trying to start the application.